-Dressing is a process of mental and physical preparation that enables the individual to be grounded in a particular situation and successfully interact with others.
-When required to traverse situational boundaries, the ability of dress to perform this function can be problematic and cause a confusion of self-identity.
-The chapter considers the transformative functions of dress in situational contexts by examining the lived experience of two women who are undergoing changes to their bodies; one in pregnancy and the other after a mastectomy.
-Dress plays an important role for the women in adapting to their changing bodies, in dealing with their changing sense of self-identity and by enabling their social interaction.
+Dressing is a process of mental and physical preparation that enables the wearer to be grounded in a particular situation and to successfully interact with others.
+When required to traverse situational boundaries, the ability of dress to perform this ‘grounded’ function can be problematic and cause a confusion of identity.
+This chapter considers the transformative functions of dress in the relationship between the wearer, the body and the situational context by examining the lived experience of two women who are undergoing changes to their bodies; one in pregnancy and the other after a mastectomy.
+Dress plays an important role for the women in dealing with their changing sense of self, in adapting to their changing bodies and in enabling their social acceptance.

 |Place of Publication||Oxford, UK|

 |Publication status||Published - 2013|